Treatment and Intervention Recommendations for Fragile X

-The professionals who are part of the National Fragile X Foundation’s Fragile X Clinical & Research Consortium (FXCRC) and who are committed to the well-being of the Fragile X community, along with the parents on the consortium’s Executive Council, diligently update the Fragile X treatment guidelines and recommendations (aka, consensus documents) that were first drafted in 2011.
+The professionals who are part of the National Fragile X Foundation’s Fragile X Clinical & Research Consortium (FXCRC) regularly review and update, as needed, the Fragile X treatment recommendations.

 Consensus-based recommendations develop over time, as people work with more and more children and more and more adults for a consensus to develop what works and what doesn’t.
 In many ways, consensus is synonymous with “professional opinion.”
 Coming to consensus takes time and thoughtfulness, involving much discussion and a critical review of the literature that already exists regarding the intervention.

 Over time, and thanks to the early support of the FXCRC by the Centers for Disease Control (CDC), and their later support of the ongoing FORWARD Project (a longitudinal, natural history study of Fragile X syndrome), some of the newly edited documents about Fragile X syndrome will include evidence-based recommendations.
 These are recommendations that are based on the information collected from all the families who participate in FORWARD and other scientific research.